All this occurs while Xbox faces internal pressure to improve its profitability after the purchase of Activision Blizzard for $68 billion.

 Job offer details

 The hiring of a finance leader for studios and game content reinforces this idea.
 This position, which will work directly with the financial directors of each division (including Activision, Blizzard, King, and ZeniMax), will seek to unify Xbox’s financial vision, identifying challenges and promoting solutions that maximize revenue and profit margins.
-This is the official description, which has caught my attention:
+This is the official description, which caught my attention:

-We are looking for a finance leader for studios and game content to strategically unify and lead the financial vision of our own game studios and content (GC&S), which includes ABK (Activision, Blizzard, King), Zenimax, and other independent studios.
+We are looking for a financial leader for studios and game content to strategically unify and lead the financial vision of our own game studios and content (GC&S), which includes ABK (Activision, Blizzard, King), Zenimax, and other independent studios.

 This position will provide a holistic perspective across all game studios, driving the consolidation of financial processes and systems in global organizations.